creativecommons/creativecommons.github.io-source/CONTRIBUTING.md

 ## How to Contribute

 Please follow the processes in our general [Contributing Code](https://creativecommons.github.io/contributing-code/) guidelines on the Creative Common Open Source website.

-Yu do not have to follow the steps under "Check for contribution readiness", this project is accepting contributions.
+You do not have to follow the steps under "Check for contribution readiness", this project is accepting contributions.

 ## Style Guide